HarshitKhurana/Extras/python/HowDoesItWorks.md

 <h2><center>HowDoesItWork ?</center></h2>

 -> Things mentioned here are specific to Cpython and may differ for different implementations of python.<br>
+-> Examples used in the code are run with python version 3.5.2.<br>
 -> Every python object instance has a corresponding C-Type instance.<br>
 -> <a id="heap">Python memory manager uses a <u><b><i>special heap</i></b></u> to keep all objects and data structures in memory.</a><br>

 <h3> * Python runs it's BYTECODE in a VIRTUAL MACHINE. </h3>